thisisrandy/catan-randomizer/README.md

   build a settlement on the _Far Islands_, players may wish to increase the favorability of trades from these port to 1:1.
 Make sure to agree beforehand on which rate you wish to use.
+- **Gold Mines**:
+  - _Orange Sun_ and _Green Moon_ islands: Treat these as in _EP_.
+A
+    settlement or harbor settlement built adjacent one of these mines (after the resident pirates are driven away, of course) produces 2 gold, and a city produces 4 gold.
+  - _Far Islands_: Treat these as in _SF_.
+A settlement produces one resource
+    of the player's choice, and a city produces two.
+While there's little compelling reason to do so until the endgame (i.e. for victory points that are slightly cheaper than cities, or if cities have run out), players may build harbor settlements on the _Far Islands_.
+If they do, harbor settlement production is the same as basic settlements, per usual.
+  - **VARIATION**: Treat all gold mines identically in the manner of your choosing.
+Remember to agree on this beforehand.

 ### Seafarers